AND Digital Website Refresh: How We Did It

-Finally, our UX Lead (Igino Fucci) drew up a UX plan which outlined the steps the team were to follow to identify usability issues on the website to enable us to provide tactical improvements within the time, budgetary, technology and resource constraints.
+Finally, on of our UX Leads drew up a UX plan which outlined the steps the team were to follow to identify usability issues on the website to enable us to provide tactical improvements within the time, budgetary, technology and resource constraints.

 Stage 1: User research

 The main objective of this research was to identify the website users and their typical behaviours in the decision-making process.
 It aimed to find answers to questions such as: who are our users?
 What are their motivations to visit the site?
 What are they trying to get out of it?

 The easiest way to get yourself into the mindset of your users is usually to create personas.
 UX Booth defines personas as “a representation of a user, typically based off user research and incorporating user goals, needs, and interests.”
 Using Google Analytics and taking into account the user goals, we derived four personas.
 Then we mapped their journeys together with their goals and use cases on top the site map helped us assume the pages that are visited the most and have biggest importance.